theinvertedform/umt.world/about.md

 I would take Paris in the 19th century, I would take New York in the 20th.
 I would take a hut in a forest so long as there's a lake nearby.
 A babbling brook to piss into.
 Instead we get this life mediated by the digital.
 I'd take anything other than a life without the Internet.
 Analogue technology is okay: I'll take a computer the size of a room, operated by moving switches on a board.
 No programming languages.
 No digital technology.

-We were both already born into this slipstream moment. *Let's go on*.[^beckett] I'm going to try to figure out what exactly is going on in the world, if not just so that I can get my bearings.
+We were both already born into this slipstream moment.
+I'll go on. *Let's go on*.[^beckett] I'm going to try to figure out what exactly is going on in the world, if not just so that I can get my bearings.

-[^beckett]: Where now?
+[^beckett]: "Where now?
 Who now?
 When now?
 Unquestioning.
 I, say I. Unbelieving.
 Questions, hypotheses, call them that.
-Keep going, going on, call that going, call that on. @beckett1958
+Keep going, going on, call that going, call that on." @beckett1958